Fault rules

 rolling_window: 6 # optional: require N consecutive True samples before flagging

 Per-rule rolling window: Set params.rolling_window (e.g. 6) in a rule to require that many consecutive True samples before the fault is flagged.
 Omit for “flag on any True.”
-See sensor_flatline.yaml, weather_temp_stuck.yaml.
+See fixtures such as sensor_flatline.yaml under open_fdd/tests/fixtures/rules/.

 Running rules